Are you ready to celebrate Christmas at Disney Springs?

 A fun little added feature this year are the discounts that you can find on the back of your Christmas Tree Stroll map.

-You can enjoy discounts of up to 20% to places such as the Basin, Blaze Pizza, Vera Bradley, UGG, City Works, The BOATHOUSE, Morimoto Street Food, Chicken Guy and so much more (final details pending)!
+You can enjoy discounts of up to 20% to places such as the House of Blues, Blaze Pizza, Vera Bradley, UGG, City Works, The BOATHOUSE, Morimoto Street Food, Chicken Guy and so much more!

 2. Enjoy the Snow!